Nursing Documentation in the Digital Age: How Nurses Shape Smarter EHRs Through DARP, FOCUS, and Discrete Data

 Flowsheets, structured assessments, and coded forms often feel like “click work,” but they are the parts of the EHR that systems can count, sort, and analyze.
 Discrete elements include:

-• Standardized risk scores (e.g., suicide, falls, withdrawal, delirium)
+• Standardized risk scores (for example, suicide, falls, withdrawal, delirium)

 • Vital signs, symptom scales, and outcome measures